2018 Sri Maha Mariamman Temple riot: Aftermath

-The demand for the resignation of P. Waytha Moorthy gained heightened attention in several protests causing Tun Dr Mahathir Mohamad to respond to the demand publicly by stating that it remains the prerogative of the Prime Minister to determine the post of P. Waytha Moorthy.
-In response, an NGO known as Jaringan Melayu Malaysia (JMM) organized a protest involving about 5,000 people in the Klang on December 25, 2018, a week after the death of Adib.
-The purpose of the protest was to demand justice for Adib's death and also demanded that P. Waytha Moorthy resign as Unity Minister in connection with the temple riots incident in November.
-Wanted their claims to be heard, the President of the Jaringan Melayu Malaysia, Azwanddin Hamzah's call for 'storming the police station' if no action is taken.
-As a result, on 26 December 2018, the police arrested the president of the organization for his provocative speech during a protest held the previous day in Klang.
+Calls for the resignation of P. Waytha Moorthy gained greater attention during several protests, prompting Tun Dr Mahathir Mohamad to respond publicly by stating that it remained the prerogative of the Prime Minister to determine whether P. Waytha Moorthy would remain in his post.
+In response, an NGO known as Jaringan Melayu Malaysia (JMM) organised a protest involving about 5,000 people in Klang on 25 December 2018, a week after Adib's death.
+The protest was held to demand justice for Adib's death and the resignation of P. Waytha Moorthy as Unity Minister in connection with the temple riots in November.
+Seeking to have their demands heard, the president of Jaringan Melayu Malaysia, Azwanddin Hamzah, called for the police station to be "stormed" if no action was taken.
+As a result, on 26 December 2018, police arrested the organisation's president over his provocative speech during the protest held the previous day in Klang.

-On 11 February 2019, the inquest into Muhammad Adib's death began to investigate the cause of the death of the firefighter.
-The inquest proceedings ended on September 27, 2019, when the Shah Alam Coroner's Court, Selangor ruled that the cause of Adib's death was due to criminal acts by two or more unknown individuals.
+On 11 February 2019, the inquest into Muhammad Adib's death began to investigate the cause of the firefighter's death.
+The inquest proceedings concluded on 27 September 2019, when the Shah Alam Coroner's Court in Selangor ruled that Adib's death was caused by criminal acts committed by two or more unknown individuals.